glampert/glampert.github.io/_posts/2015-09-01-reverse-engineering-darkstone.markdown

 If you download the GoG release of the game or open [your old Darkstone CD]({{ "/static/images/posts/darkstone/darkstone-cd.jpeg" | prepend: site.baseurl }}), you'll find some not-so-interesting stuff at first.
 Just the DirectX-6 redistributable stuff from MS, [Heat.Net][link_heatnet] stuff for the online game and a few text files with keyboard bindings.
-Inside an `mdata/` directory at the root, you can find AVI videos with the intro screens and cutscenes.
+Inside an `mdata/` directory at the root you can find AVI videos with the intro screens and cutscenes.
 Those can be played on VLC or any other descent media player, pretty cool!